 “all parts and varieties of the plant Cannabis sativa, cultivated or possessed by a licensed grower, whether growing or not, that contain a tetrahydrocannabinol concentration [THC] of no more than” 0.3%.

-Hemp flower grown and cultivated in Arkansas cannot be sold as a product to consumers directly.
-That’s why many retailers buy hemp flower produced out of state.
+With that said, dried hemp flower grown and cultivated in Arkansas cannot be sold as a product to consumers directly.

 Although hemp flower is legal in Arkansas, individuals who are not licensed (such as farmers) are not allowed to sell it directly to retailers and consumers — but only to licensed processors.

-Licensed processors must create hemp-derived products, such as CBD oil with less than 0.3% THC, from the hemp flower, and then offer it to consumers.
+Licensed processors must create hemp-derived products, such as CBD oil or hemp pre-rolls with less than 0.3% THC, from the hemp flower, and then offer it to consumers.

 The Arkansas State Plant Board (ASPB) is overseeing the state hemp program, and according to their rules, only licensed individuals can distribute or market raw hemp flower.

-According to the ASPB rules, only “publicly marketable products, are allowed for sale in this state, as long as they comply with the following descriptions:
+According to the state Department of Agriculture, only “publicly marketable products, are allowed for sale in this state, as long as they comply with the following descriptions: